cloud-1400-project/project/README.md

 <a id="o"></a>
 ## Overview
 ---
 In the course of this project, you will be familiarized with the Go programming language, REST API development, micro-service architecture, GRPC, containerization using Docker, development-level deployment using docker-compose, and Kubernetes.
-Here are a few links to these technologies:
+Here are a few useful links to these technologies, and concepts:
 1. [Go](https://go.dev/)
 2. [REST](https://restfulapi.net/)
 3. [micro-service arch](https://microservices.io/)